 These symptoms can appear up to 10 days before the onset of neurological symptoms, which are manifested in various forms:

-- Muscle spasms
+- Muscle twitches

 - Difficulty breathing and swallowing